-Oregon has closed the ” boyfriend loophole ” by recognizing domestic abuse against persons who have been involved in a sexually intimate relationship.
+Oregon has closed the ” boyfriend loophole ” by recognizing domestic abuse against persons who have been involved in an intimate relationship.
 Although not covered under domestic violence laws specifically, Oregon also prohibits people convicted of stalking misdemeanors from purchasing or possessing firearms.1

 Oregon explicitly prohibits individuals convicted of qualifying misdemeanors from possessing firearms or ammunition if, at the time of the offense, the defendant was a family or household member of the victim.2 As of January 1, 2019, the law will define “family and household members” to include persons who have been involved in a sexually intimate relationship in addition to current and former spouses, adults related by blood or marriage, persons presently or formerly cohabiting with each other, and unmarried parents of a minor child.3 A “qualifying misdemeanor” is a misdemeanor that involves the use, or attempted use, of physical force or the threatened use of a deadly weapon.4